jaffamonkey/current-website/src/site/skills/accessibility.md

   _(some of the tools used are described on page about [checks done on this website](https://jaffamonkey.com/accessibility-checks))_
 - Optional extra is devising a strategy, to aimed at integrating Accessibility checks as part of design and development cycles.

+## What happens afterwards

+A followup meeting happens after audit, which is a quick review of issues to check if there are any queries.

+In terms of development, issues found during accessibility audits are straightforward simple fixes (does not require an expert developer, just one well versed with front-end coding fundamentals).
+How developers choose to approach these issues, will be very much part of your company's internal design/development cycles.
+Many of the issues are duplicated, so can be fixed at a template/component level.

-Treat an audit as a startpoint, to integrating accessibility checks earlier in the development lifecycle.
+> Treat an audit as a startpoint, to integrating accessibility checks earlier in the development lifecycle.

 ## Accessibility audit clients